FreeFem/FreeFem-doc/source/documentation/parallelization.rst

    mpiComm comm(mpiCommWorld, 0, 0);
    mpiRequest req;

-   //send a,b asynchronously to the process 1 processor(1) << a << b;
+   //send a,b synchronously to the process 1 processor(1) << a << b;
    //receive a,b synchronously from the process 10 processor(10) >> a >> b;